 Setareh Law

 An unexpected loss can impose substantial financial strain on surviving family members.
-Funeral costs, burial expenses, and medical bills incurred before the passing can quickly accumulate.
+Funeral costs, burial expenses, funeral expenses, and medical bills incurred before the passing, including emergency room visits and other medical treatment, can quickly accumulate.
 The absence of income from the deceased may lead to financial instability, placing dependents in a precarious financial situation.
+Families may seek financial compensation as a remedy to address these significant costs.

 Setareh Law provides compassionate legal support to help families during this difficult time.
 Our team offers guidance on your rights and options, whether addressing probate matters, estate planning, or wrongful death claims.